-What is a Soft Inquiry on My Credit Report?
+What Is a Soft Inquiry on Your Credit Report?

 Whenever a business checks your credit report, an inquiry is placed on your report noting the month and year your credit report was checked.
 The credit bureaus don't keep track of inquiries as a favor to you or the businesses who may view your credit report in the future.
 Actually, The Fair Credit Reporting Act requires credit bureaus to keep a record of businesses that check your credit report.

 When you check your credit report, you'll see a list of these inquiries toward the end of your credit report.
 While all the inquiries appear in a list together, there are two types of credit report inquiries: hard inquiries and soft inquiries.

 You may be surprised to see inquiries from businesses that you never applied for credit with.
 Some may even be businesses you've never heard of.
 Don't be overreact; these are likely soft inquiries and aren't as serious as you might think.